Star Wards resources help mental health inpatients to make best use of their time in hospitals and allow staff to use

 and personal qualities.

-Star Wards was founded in 2006 by Marion Janner OBE, a trailblazing multi-award-winning ex-service user.
+Bright, the charity behind Star Wards, was founded in 2006 by Marion Janner OBE, a trailblazing multi-award-winning ex-service user.
 Star Wards is now run by a tiny team who've many years' of experience working on wards as well as leading other national initiatives.
 We work in happy partnership with mental health wards to improve everyone’s experiences and outcomes – patients, staff, family, friends and carers.
 We discover, celebrate, share, publicise and inspire excellence in inpatient care – and there is plenty of that all round the country.